 - These homemade plant-based burgers are so much better than store-bought vegan burgers.

-- The nutritional profile of chickpeas, rolled oats and shredded zucchini make these patties protein-rich, fiber rich and super healthy.
-This mixture keeps the burgers moist and bound together.
+- The mixture of chickpeas, rolled oats and shredded zucchini keeps the burgers moist and bound together.

 - They cook up slightly crispy on the outside and tender on the inside.